-This object is used to supply OSPM with the device's Plug and Play hardware ID.
-When describing a platform, use of any HID objects is optional.
+This object is used to supply OSPM with the device's Plug and Play hardware ID.8 When describing a platform, use of any HID objects is optional.
 However, a HID object must be used to describe any device that will be enumerated by OSPM.
 OSPM only enumerates a device when no bus enumerator can detect the device ID.
 For example, devices on an ISA bus are enumerated by OSPM.
 Use the ADR object to describe devices enumerated by bus enumerators other than OSPM.

 A HID object evaluates to either a numeric 32-bit compressed EISA type ID or a string.
+If a string, the format must be an alphanumeric PNP or ACPI ID with no asterisk or other leading characters.